NoamZeise/Vulkan-Environment/README.md

 features:
 * skeletal animation (and distinguish between animated and non-animated draws)
+* post processing (draw to seperate texture before drawing to backbuffer)

 optimisations:
 * convert model data to proprietary format with another program to remove assimp dependancy from this project